We provide advice and information to landlords about tenancy law and offences related to tenancy law.

 We prosecute these offences.
 The maximum penalty is:

-- a £5,000 fine and/or 6 months imprisonment in the Magistrates Court, or
+- an unlimited fine and/or 6 months imprisonment in the magistrates court, or

 Harassment of occupiers is also a criminal offence under the Protection from Eviction Act 1977.
 It is punishable as above.

 For the purposes of this Act 'harassment' is doing something which you would have reasonable cause to believe would make the occupier leave or would deter them from pursuing a ‘right or remedy’, (for instance not reporting repairs us).

 Doing something which is intended to make the occupier leave or intended to deter them from pursuing a ‘right or remedy’ is also an offence.

 Examples of harassment